Interview and assessment

 Usually the symptoms improve then return in a few days, please take note of any change because those details will be useful to tailor your follow-up sessions.

-During the subsequent sessions, your therapy will ask you about an update of your symptoms, then he will reassess you using new tests if necessary but in general he will repeat the test where you were positive.
+During the subsequent sessions, your therapist will ask you about an update of your symptoms, then he will reassess you using new tests if necessary but in general he will repeat the test where you were positive.

 He will also repeat a body scan and update you about the new findings, explaining them before to proceed for the next treatment, which will include only the techniques necessary at that stage.